What are Homogeneous Expectations?

 Homogeneous Expectations Explained

-The Modern Portfolio Theory (MPT) is the brainchild of Harry Markowitz and was published in 1952 through the “Portfolio Selection” paper.
+The Modern Portfolio Theory is the brainchild of Harry Markowitz and was published in 1952 through the “Portfolio Selection” paper.
 The Markowitz approach is based on mean-variance analysis and provides a framework to maximize returns while taking the lowest investment risk.
-The model further assumes that all investors are reluctant to take risks and that higher risk translates to higher returns.
+The model further assumes that all investors are reluctant to take risks and that higher risk can translate to higher returns.

 MTP argues that the risk of the entire portfolio should focus on portfolio management rather than the risk of individual assets.
 That is, it is possible to combine high-risk investments and produce a portfolio with a changed risk profile and whose returns reflect its asset classes but with considerably lower risk.